Homemade Nihari Masala Powder

 It is made of the thigh portion of the leg with the round bone included called BONG.
 Constant use of the leg by the animal makes the muscle tough, dry, and sinewy.
 The bone is rich in marrow and a source of ample gelatin.

 In the olden days, only mutton was used.
-Nowadays Buffalow meat is used in Pakistan (Karachi and Lahore).
-Goat and Buffalo are used in Delhi.
-In Hyderabad Dakhan, the tongue is also added.
+Nowadays Buffalow meat is used in Pakistan

+nose, and fever.
 Nihari is eaten with Khameeri Roti or Naan.

 The dish has a stew-like consistency.
 The gravy has a very amount of gelatin and marrow.
 It is spicy hot with generous amounts of red chili peppers.

 The dish is garnished with: Chopped fresh coriander, sliced green chili, wedges of limes, matchstick cut Ginger.
 Nowadays leg shanks are taken out and set aside for use after the Nihari is properly cooked and then the marrow of these shanks are added as an added item.
-Like boiled Maghaz (Brain of Goat or Buffalow and Cow) Addition of Maghaz and Nali (marrow) turns the simple Nihari
+Like boiled Maghaz (Brain of Goat or Buffalow and Cow) Addition of Maghaz and Nali (marrow) turns the simple Nihari into something out of the Kings table.
+(Shahi Dastarkan)

 Despite All these elaborate arrangements including Asli Ghee ya Makhan ka Tarka (Tendering with Butter or Ghee), which gives it a heavenly Asli Ghee aroma, no Nihari is complete without proper spices.
 Every dish requires different spices and sometimes there are a lot of different spices to be used in such rich dishes as Nihari, Qorma, Shab Daig, etc. Our womenfolk are generally great cooks and they used these spices like professionals but despite all efforts, chances are that you missout a little spice while cooking and when you remember it, the time of using or mixing the same spice has gone.